microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 15. When back in the **API permissions** blade, make sure to click **Grant admin consent** again (blue checkmark).

-## Step 2 - Configure AAD roles for Postman
+## Step 2 - Configure FHIR roles for Postman in FHIR-Proxy

 1. Now go to **Azure Active Directory** -> **Enterprise applications**.
 Search for your FHIR-Proxy function app name and click on it in the list.
 It might be easiest to search by the **Created on** date.
 <img src="./images/Screenshot_2022-02-15_144433_edit2.png" height="328">